-The results of the survey are best analyzed by breaking the responses down into categories and grouping the behaviors that respondents considered to be guerrilla tactics.
+The results of the survey are best analyzed by breaking down the responses into categories and grouping the behaviors that respondents considered to be guerrilla tactics.

-(i) Document Production / Disclosure: 19 out of 81 of respondents.
+- (i) Document Production/Disclosure: 19 out of 81 of respondents.
 Examples: Many respondents to the survey criticized the excessive use of the "leave no stone unturned" approach.
-Concomitantly, many respondents complained about another practice which consists of producing the requested documents at the last minute and/or burying the relevant documents in a pile of irrelevant ones, often in the midst of many multiple
+Concomitantly, many respondents complained about another practice which consists of producing the requested documents at the last minute and/or burying the relevant documents in a pile of irrelevant ones, often in the midst of many multiple copies of the same document.
+One complained of the pages of a critical document spread out one page at a time through 18 boxes. - (ii) Delay Tactics: 9 out of 81 of respondents.
+Examples: Instances of counsel advancing client or personal health concerns, when they were in fact perfectly healthy, or of counsel failing to truthfully represent the client's availability for hearing appearances, were recurrent in the survey.

-&lt;sup>5 ICSID Claimant Behind Bars on Bribery Charge, GAR October 18, 2010.
+7 See Sebastian Perry, ICSID Claimant Behind Bars on Bribery Charge, GLOBAL ARB, REV. (Oct.
+18, 2010).

-&lt;sup>6 Venture Global Engineering v.
-Satyam Computer Services Ltd. No 9238, August 11, 2010 (Sup.
+8 See Venture Global Engineering v.
+Satyam Computer Services Ltd., No. 9238, August 11, 2010 (Sup.
 Ct.
-India)
+India).